-Standard Terms and Conditions are provided containing the "boilerplate" fixed provisions, so that the agreement forms focus on the permissible variables, and editing is less likely to result in the insertion of unacceptable clauses or removal of necessary ones.

-7. Contracts for acquisition of Hardware, Software and Related Services

-1. This guideline applies to purchases, rentals, leases, licenses, trades or gifts of computer hardware (equipment) and software or related services for data processing or audio visual purposes and music performance license agreements.
-Acquisition of computer systems involving the purchase of hardware with the development of application software shall be made in accordance with this guideline.

-- Each acquisition by an institution should be documented in writing in the form of a purchase order issued by the institution and/or a contractual agreement to formalize acceptance of a vendor's bid and delivery of products or services. - 2.
-All institutional acquisitions of hardware, software, and related services must comply with this guideline. - It is the responsibility of the institution to negotiate changes in all vendor provided agreements so that such agreements comply with this guideline. - 2.
-If vendor does not provide an agreement, the attached standard agreement may be used for software licenses and, with appropriate adaptation, for equipment purchases. - 3.
-If maintenance contractors do not provide an agreement, the standard agreement for personal service contracts should be adapted for use as a maintenance contract.
+- o Applicable Terms and Conditions - Standard Terms and Conditions are provided containing the "boilerplate" fixed provisions, so that the agreement forms focus on the permissible variables, and editing is less likely to result in the insertion of unacceptable clauses or removal of necessary ones. - Contracts for acquisition of Hardware, Software and Related Services - o Scope - This guideline applies to purchases, rentals, leases, licenses, trades or gifts of computer hardware (equipment) and software or related services for data processing or audio visual purposes and music performance license agreements.
+Acquisition of computer systems involving the purchase of hardware with the development of application software shall be made in accordance with this guideline. - o General Rules - Each acquisition by an institution should be documented in writing in the form of a purchase order issued by the institution and/or a contractual agreement to formalize acceptance of a vendor's bid and delivery of products or services. - All institutional acquisitions of hardware, software, and related services must comply with this guideline. - It is the responsibility of the institution to negotiate changes in all vendor provided agreements so that such agreements comply with this guideline. - If vendor does not provide an agreement, the attached standard agreement may be used for software licenses and, with appropriate adaptation, for equipment purchases. - If maintenance contractors do not provide an agreement, the standard agreement for personal service contracts should be adapted for use as a maintenance contract. - The Office of General Counsel is available for assistance in negotiating modifications with the vendor.
+The institution may wish to consult General Counsel prior to contacting the vendor regarding modification. - All agreements subject to this Section VII which exceed \$249,999.99 or which do not comply with this guideline shall be subject to the express approval of the Chancellor of the Tennessee Board of Regents.

-- 4. The Office of General Counsel is available for assistance in negotiating modifications with the vendor.
-The institution may wish to consult General Counsel prior to contacting the vendor regarding modification. - All agreements subject to this Section VII which exceed \$249,999.99 or which do not comply with this guideline shall be subject to the express approval of the Chancellor of the Tennessee Board of Regents. - Institutions must negotiate deletion of all unacceptable provisions and must attempt to secure the agreement of the vendor prior to submission to the TBR Central Office for approval. - 4.
-The TBR Central Office has negotiated master agreements with several vendors permitting purchases thereunder by all institutions in the TBR system. - These agreements contain terms and conditions that have already been approved by the TBR Central Office. - Whenever acquiring data processing related products, TBR institutions should first consult the Director of Purchasing and Contracts in the TBR Central Office to see what may be available pursuant to any existing agreements. - Whenever acquiring audio visual related software, TBR institutions may wish to first consult the TBR media consortium. - 5.
-Testing of Hardware, Software or Related services. - Agreements authorizing the institution to conduct experimentation or testing of hardware, software or related services shall require the written approval of the Chief Information Officer in the TBR Central Office.

-2. This category includes agreements which permit the experimental use of such products or services without warranty at little or no cost to the institution and for the benefit of the vendor.

-3. In relation to such agreements:

-- The institution may not agree to use such experimental products or services in place of existing ones for ordinary academic or administrative purposes. - The institution may not agree to hold the vendor harmless from any liability, notwithstanding the fact that the state may not be paying for the use of the experimental products or services.
+- Institutions must negotiate deletion of all unacceptable provisions and must attempt to secure the agreement of the vendor prior to submission to the TBR System Office for approval. - The TBR System Office has negotiated master agreements with several vendors permitting purchases thereunder by all institutions in the TBR system. - These agreements contain terms and conditions that have already been approved by the TBR System Office. - Whenever acquiring data processing related products, TBR institutions should first consult the Director of Purchasing and Contracts in the TBR System Office to see what may be available pursuant to any existing agreements. - Whenever acquiring audio visual related software, TBR institutions may wish to first consult the TBR media consortium. - Testing of Hardware, Software or Related services. - Agreements authorizing the institution to conduct experimentation or testing of hardware, software or related services shall require the written approval of the Chief Information Officer in the TBR System Office. - This category includes agreements which permit the experimental use of such products or services without warranty at little or no cost to the institution and for the benefit of the vendor. - In relation to such agreements: - The institution may not agree to use such experimental products or services in place of existing ones for ordinary academic or administrative purposes. - The institution may not agree to hold the vendor harmless from any liability, notwithstanding the fact that the state may not be paying for the use of the experimental products or services. - Bidding Process - Generally, contracts for the acquisition of hardware and software should be awarded pursuant to the bidding process.
+Service agreements are also subject to the bidding process.